nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 From the diagram above:

-1. When the user keys in an input, `execute` method of the `LogicManager` class is called with the user input as the parameter.
+1. When the user keys in an input, `execute` method of `LogicManager` is called with the user input as the parameter.
 2. In the method, `LogicManager` calls on the `parseCommand` method of `StoreMandoParser` to parse the user input.
 3. The `StoreMandoParser` parses the user input, identifies it as an `AddCommand` and instantiates an `AddCommandParser` object.
 4. `StoreMandoParser` then invokes the `parse` method of the `AddCommandParser` object to further parse the arguments provided.
 In the `parse` method, the `AddCommandParser` ensures that the input is of the correct format and identifies the input for the item name, quantity, location, expiry date and tag(s).
-5. If all the inputs are valid, The `AddCommandParser` creates a new `Item` object, and instantiates a new `AddCommand` object that contains the `Item` object.
+5. If all the inputs are valid, the `AddCommandParser` creates a new `Item` object, and instantiates a new `AddCommand` object that contains the `Item` object.
 This `AddCommand` object will be returned to `LogicManager` via `StoreMandoParser`.
-6. The `LogicManager` will then invoke the overridden `execute` method of the `AddCommand` object with `model` as argument.
+6. The `LogicManager` will then invoke the overridden `execute` method of the `AddCommand` object with `Model` as argument.
 7. Subsequently, the `AddCommand` object will add the `Item` object to `Model`, and return a `CommandResult` object to `LogicManager`.
 8. This `CommandResult` will be returned at the end.